About Eucalyptus Radiata Essential Oil

 Eucalyptus Radiata Essential Oil Profile

-This bright, energizing nectar is organically distilled for Floracopeia from South African eucalyptus trees.
+This bright, energizing nectar is organically distilled for Floracopeia from Australian eucalyptus trees.

 Which Eucalyptus Essential Oil is Best for Me?